Stress. Clutter. Mess.

 *This post may contain affiliate links, that if you use, I may make a small profit from, at no extra cost to you.
 I only suggest products that I have used or would use myself. *

 When you’re working in the kitchen, clearing out everything, toss a pot on the stove.
 Get your Holiday Stovetop Potpourri going.
+This is one of my favorite fall housekeeping tips.
 If this is the first time you’ve heard of this, this helps your house smell like the holidays and gets the fall spirit running through you!